 Overnight stay in Kyang.

-Along the way observe the white-washed houses made of local products and bamboo-topped chortens.
+Along the way, observe the white-washed houses made of local products and bamboo-topped chortens.
 Nar is a significantly bigger village than Phu.
-Also, in recent years, Nar has gotten used to a few trekkers popping up so it is a lot livelier and social.
+Also, in recent years, Nar has gotten used to a few trekkers popping up, so it is a lot livelier and social.
 Women of the village are seen weaving their wool fabric for making rugs and blankets.
-Views of the Himalayas can be enjoyed from your tea house.
+You can enjoy the views of the Himalayas from your tea house.

 Overnight stay in Nar Village.